 Here are a few ways to do it!#bbclearningenglish #otherwaystosay #englishvocabulary #goodbyes #speakenglish #englishtips #learnenglish #vocab pic.twitter.com/wI9gqPVU2W

 — BBC Learning English (@bbcle) 31 May 2019

 5. Don’t translate ‘word for word’

 If you’re translating every single word you hear into your native language, again, you’re slowing down development.
-Instead, tap into words you already understand and use all contextual clues happening in the conversation, from gestures and facial expressions, through to any images or actions taking place at the same time.
+Instead, tap into words you already understand and use all contextual clues happening in the conversation, from gestures and facial expressions, to images and actions.